swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

 Implementation-detail property wrappers have no impact on API resilience.
-These property wrappers will not be preserved in the generated Swift interface for the module, so they are entirely implementation detail.
+These property wrappers will not be preserved in the generated Swift interface for the module; they are entirely implementation details.

-However, API-level property wrappers applied to function parameters are part of the API and ABI of that function.
-This is because a property wrapper applied to a function parameter changes the type of that parameter, which is reflected in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
+API-level property wrappers applied to function parameters are part of the API and ABI of that function.
+A property wrapper applied to a function parameter changes the type of that parameter, which is reflected in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
 Thus, adding or removing a property wrapper on an ABI-public function parameter is not a resilient change.
-Furthermore, similar to the existing behavior of default arguments, arguments in wrapper attributes are emitted into clients and are therefore not a part of the ABI.

-Finally, property wrappers changing between implementation-detail and API-level is not a resilient change.
-For example, consider a property wrapper that is implementation-detail when applied to a parameter.
+Property wrappers changing between implementation-detail and API-level is not a resilient change.
+Consider a property wrapper that is implementation-detail when applied to a parameter.
 Adding an `init(projectedValue:)` initializer to this property wrapper is a source-breaking change for clients that use this property wrapper in a function that is a protocol witness, and it is an ABI breaking change for any code that uses this property wrapper on a parameter.
 We expect this case to be very rare, and clients can work around the source and ABI break by either adding an argument to the wrapper attribute or using a local wrapped variable instead.

 ## Alternatives considered

-### Preserving property wrapper parameter attributes in the type system
+### Preserve property-wrapper parameter attributes in the type system

-One approach to achieving the expected semantics for higher-order functions with property wrappers in the parameter list is to preserve property wrapper attributes in parameter types.
-While this is feasible for plain property wrapper attributes, it is not feasible in the case where the property wrapper attribute has attribute arguments, because type equality cannot be dependent on expression equivalence.
+One approach to achieving the expected semantics for higher-order functions with property wrappers in the parameter list is to preserve property-wrapper attributes in parameter types.
+While this is feasible for plain property-wrapper attributes, it is not feasible in the case where the property-wrapper attribute has attribute arguments, because type equality cannot be dependent on expression equivalence.

 ### Only allow implementation-detail property wrappers on function parameters